-Excessive ogling is not healthy for either partner, especially when sex addiction is involved.
+Excessive ogling is not healthy for either partner — especially when sexual addiction is involved.
 That’s why we developed a series of tools to help sex addicts avoid this trap.
-Can looking be considered a compulsive behavior — one associated with a sexual addiction?
+Can looking be considered a compulsive behavior — one associated with sexual addictions?

 We’ve all seen “that” guy.
 Maybe you are that guy.
 The one who rubbernecks while driving to look at an attractive woman.
 The guy who routinely cranes his neck in the restaurant to follow somebody’s form as they make their way to their seat or to the exit.
 Men are visually-based creatures and respond to what they see more strongly than women, and science says that this behavior is rooted in evolutionary biology.

-When we work with clients who struggle with a porn or sex addiction, a common trait is an overactive “looker.”
+When we work with clients who struggle with porn or sex addictions, a common trait is an overactive “looker.”
 We make the distinction between just noticing somebody and actually looking in a fixated kind of way.
-For an addict, looking takes on more of an obsessive energy that feels like it is almost impossible not to look.
-Someone dealing with sex addiction tends to objectify the person (or people) they are looking at and view them as a collection of body parts (“Wow.
+For someone with sexual compulsion, looking takes on more obsessive energy that feels like it is almost impossible not to look.
+Someone dealing with sex addictions tends to objectify the person (or people) they are looking at and view them as a collection of body parts (“Wow.
 Would you look at ‘that’?")

-Lookers think that they may possess what we call “x-ray vision,” a fictional belief that they can actually see what is under women’s clothing!
+Lookers think that they may possess what we call x-ray vision: a fictional belief that they can actually see what is under women’s clothing.
 Our clients notice during these times that they stare the longest and fall more deeply into a trance.
 Oftentimes they are not even aware that they are staring at somebody.
-Wives or partners of the sexually addicted person often complain about this looking behavior — and how they feel it reflects on them.
-We try to help our clients understand how this “looking” makes their significant other feel.
+Wives or partners of sex addicts often complain about this looking behavior — and how they feel it reflects on them.
+We try to help our clients understand how this looking makes their significant other feel.

 Like most problems, you can’t change anything unless you are first aware that there is indeed a problem.
-When we work with men with sexually addictive behavior, we examine this looking element as part of the compulsive behavior.
-Men who struggle with a porn addiction, for example, may obsessively look at women as a form of foreplay, a way to “research” so that they can later find a picture, movie, or a Webcam girl who resembles that person.
-They essentially use looking as a tool to further their compulsive behavior.
+When we work with men with sexual addictions, we examine this looking element as part of the compulsive behavior.
+Men who need help with porn addiction, for example, may obsessively look at women as a form of foreplay, a way to “research” so that they can later find a picture, movie, or a webcam girl who resembles that person.
+They essentially use looking like a tool to further their sexual compulsion.